 Respect your clients’ taste and brief – it’s not your home/place of work.
 You might not design your own home the same way but you aren’t the one living there.
-Your job is to answer the brief and guide your clients to achieve their aspirations by guiding them and pushing them gently to reach further.
+Your job is to answer the brief and guide your clients to achieve their interior design aspirations by guiding them and pushing them gently to reach further.

 Always be on time – building work is full of delays due to numerous factors, don’t be another reason for delays.
 Always be on time and if it is really out of your control, communicate with your clients.
 Be honest and let them know you are running late.
 Be a reliable aspect of the project.

 Don’t undersell yourself – you have worked hard for your qualifications, your clients have come to you for those interior design skills.

 Ann MacDonald, AMI Interior Architecture

 My best advice would be:

 - Listen to your employers